-The phased out period is 5 years from the stipulated date.
+^{} The phased out period for 3 year programmes is 5 years from the phased out year (inclusive).
+The phased out period for 1 year programmes is 2 years from the phased out year (inclusive).
 No first time entry students will be allowed to register for phased out qualifications.
+DUT RULE G29 applies.